KaiDoingCode/dotNETEcomApp/README.md

 * Run `dotnet run` to build the project locally

+* Open `https://localhost:5001/movies` open your browser to view the homepage of the project on your local machine

 # Notes
 * The connection string may vary based on the OS of your computer.
 If you use Windows and use MySQL database management rather than docker image, then change the connectionstring into